Bouzidi2/fullstack-angular-map-app/README_student.md

 8. In InventoryValidator I changed line 19 to reference ValidInventory.
 Product was changed to Part.
 Similar change to line 27.
 Deleted lines 30-40 and commented out line 25.
 9. In InventoryValidator.java added an if statement to check inventory doesn't exceed max inventory.
 Included string message to be displayed if error occurs.
 Lines 34-38.
 10. To Part Class line 23, added annotation for ValidInventory
-11. (Part H) In OutsourcedPartsForm I added div tag to check for errors when going over max inventory.
+11. (Part H) In OutsourcedPartsForm I added div tag to show errors when going over max inventory.
 Lines 33-42.
 Also added ul tag and li tag within div to list errors on screen when they occur.
 12. In OutsourcedPartsForm added another if statement to check inventory doesn't go below min inventory.
 13. Changed BouzidiDatabase_vx in application.properties line 6 numerous times to refresh database.
 Currently it is BouzidiDatabase_v9.